 • Many people have a problem with their drinking, but few of them are alcoholic.

-• Recognizing the signs of a possible problem can help people head it off.
+• Knowing the signs of a possible problem can help people head it off.

 • Most people with a drinking problem solve it on their own without any outside help.

-• And most diagnosed alcoholics actually can and do cut back their drinking to lower levels on their own, according to U.S. government research.1
+• And most diagnosed alcoholics actually can and do cut back their drinking to lower levels on their own.
+That’s according to U.S. government research1

 12 Signs of a Possible Drinking Problem